A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power in the LATE Context

-The reason for this proliferation of parameters has to do with heterogeneity across the principal strata, which leads the estimator variance to be affected not only by the variances of the three principal strata, but also their relative mean locations and their relative proportions.
-The resulting distribution parameters are: (1) the complier control condition mean, (2) the complier control condition variance, (3) the complier treatment condition variance, (4) the never-taker (control) condition mean, (5) the never-taker (control) condition variance, (6) the always-taker (treatment) condition mean, (7) the always-taker (treatment) condition variance, (8) the proportion of never-takers, and (9) the proportion of always-takers.\footnote{It should be noted that the sum of (8), (9), and $\pi$ must be one, removing a degree of freedom in the specification of distribution parameters.
-In addition, it should be noted that the treatment condition mean for the compliers need not be specified since it is simply the sum of the compliers' control condition mean and the LATE, both of which are specified.
-Further, treatment (control) condition parameters need not be specified for the never-takers (always-takers) because the treatment (control) condition never manifests in the data for the never-takers (always-takers) by definition.} This property is illustrated for the Wald IV estimator in the Supplementary Materials (SM) Appendix B (Tables \ref{tab:sims1}-\ref{tab:sims2}), which presents the results of a series of simulations illustrating the power of the estimator as the distributional characteristics of the principal strata are varied.
+The reason for this proliferation of parameters has to do with marginal distributional heterogeneity across the principal strata.
+Specifically, in addition to the investigation parameters, the estimator variance is also affected by: (1) the complier control condition potential outcome mean, $E[Y_i(0) | D_i(1) - D_i(0) = 1]$; (2) the complier control condition potential outcome variance, $Var[Y_i(0) | D_i(1) - D_i(0) = 1]$; (3) the complier treatment condition potential outcome variance, $Var[Y_i(1) | D_i(1) - D_i(0) = 1]$; (4) the never-taker control condition potential outcome mean, $E[Y_i(0) | D_i(1) = D_i(0) = 0]$; (5) the never-taker control condition potential outcome variance, $Var[Y_i(0) | D_i(1) = D_i(0) = 0]$; (6) the always-taker treatment condition potential outcome mean, $E[Y_i(1) | D_i(1) = D_i(0) = 1]$; (7) the always-taker treatment condition potential outcome variance, $Var[Y_i(1) | D_i(1) = D_i(0) = 1]$; (8) the proportion of never-takers, $P(D_i(1) = D_i(0) = 0)$; and (9) the proportion of always-takers, $P(D_i(1) = D_i(0) = 1)$.\footnote{It should be noted that the sum of (8), (9), and $\pi$ must be one, removing a degree of freedom in the specification of distribution parameters.
+In addition, it should be noted that the treatment condition potential outcome mean for the compliers is not included since it is simply the sum of the compliers' control condition mean and the LATE.
+Further, treatment (control) condition parameters are not included for the never-takers (always-takers) because the treatment (control) condition never manifests in the data for the never-takers (always-takers) by definition.} These properties are illustrated for the Wald IV estimator in the Supplementary Materials (SM) Appendix B (Tables \ref{tab:sims1}-\ref{tab:sims2}), which presents the results of a series of simulations illustrating the power of the estimator as the marginal distributional characteristics of the principal strata are varied.